In popular accounts of evolutionary psychology, men are cads.

 And there's more good stuff to read about the anthropology and evolution of fatherhood.

-Behavioral ecologist Sarah Blaffer Hrdy is renowned for her cooperative breeding hypothesis.
+Behavioral ecologist Sarah Blaffer Hrdy is well-known for her cooperative breeding hypothesis.
 She is also an outstandingly clear and engaging writer.

 In her book Mothers and Others: The Evolutionary Origins of Mutual Understanding (Belknap Press), Hrdy presents a compelling argument for the idea that humans evolved in the context of communal child care.